NuttySalmon/connecting_flights/README.md

 Run `python run_webapp.py` and go to `localhost:5000` on your browser. _Note:_ data have to be imported or added using the console interface.

 ## Importing CSV
 Sample data `scaled_down.csv` can be found in the `resources` directory and can be imported through the console interface.
+You can do this by selecting option `Use CSV` and typing `./resources/import_ready.csv`.

 `scaled_down.csv` is a scaled down version of US Bureau of Transportation data `raw_data.csv`, procressed using the script `scale_down_csv.py` we created. `raw_data.csv` is not recommended to be imported since the data size is too big and with no price information avaliable.